joshua-smith4/PoseSegmentation/README.md

 ![Model architecture](/model.png?raw=true)

 The model accepts depth images with the dimensions batches x 424 x 512.
 The input is then passed to a reshape layer that converts the input into a tensor with the shape batches x 424 x 512 x 1 because convolutional layers in Keras expect a channels dimension.
-The output of reshape is sent to two locations.
-First it is sent through several convolutional layers with kernel sizes 3 x 3 and then to a max pooling layer that reduces the dimensionality to 212 x 256 x 32.
+The output of the reshape step is then sent through several convolutional layers with kernel sizes 3 x 3 and then to a max pooling layer that reduces the dimensionality to 212 x 256 x 32.
+This is then sent to an upsampling function (Lambda) that performs an image resize bilinear operation to increase dimensionality to the original size with 32 channels.
+The output of the upsampling function and the original reshape are then combined through addition and sent to a convolution 2D transpose or "deconvolution layer".
+This increases the channels to 46 and then has a softmax activation on the channels axis.
+The output is then reshaped to match the needed dimensionality of the custom loss function.

+The convolution layers are for feature extraction as they are generally used.
+The upsampling lambda is necessary to revert to the original image size and the "deconvolution" layer is to maintain locality connectivity during upsampling.
+The addition layer is meant to help mitigate the resolution loss during upsampling by introducing the original input back into the feature space.
+This technique is inspired by ResNet.

+The output of the network is a tensor with dimensions batches x 217088 x 46.
+The pixel dimensions have been flattened into vectors of 46 elements where each value represents the probability of that pixel pertaining to the associated class.

 ### Training (Loss and Evaluation Metrics)
 ### Shortcomings
 ### External Packages